 Minimum Racer Safety Requirements (Racers are encouraged to go above and beyond like wearing glasses and reflective ankle bands.)

 1. Helmet 2.
 2 front white lights.
 2 rear red lights.
 Both front lights must have separate power, both rear separate, one front and one rear may share a power source.
 At the minimum...
 1 front & 1 rear should be on at night.
 3. Upper body reflective vest or "vest."
 "Vest" example: Amphipod Xinglet.
 Vest designed to be worn over any other garment.
 (Battery aided reflective vests must remain reflective absent batteries.
 Any pack/s that may cover a portion of the vest must have reflective features.)
 4. Reflective tape on back of both sides seat stays, front of both sides fork, 3 pieces tape each side of rim or cranks in rim brake situations.
-5. Sticker or marker writing on bike stating your name and name & phone# of your emergency contact.
+5. Sticker or marker writing on bike stating your name & state of residence and name & phone # of your emergency contact.
 Emergency contact must read and understand entire NSBR website.

 Unsupported Rules 1.
 Complete the full route, out & back, under your own power.
 2. No material or physical support, no private intelligence, no professional coach communication.
 3. No drafting.
 EXCEPT for safety as described below in Pairs.
 4. No caches.
 No dropping off of anything while traveling North with the intent to be picked up again on the return South.
 No unloading of anything onto Dot watchers with the intent to be regained after the race.